Snehalkmore/notes/Transaction-Management.md

 Spring provides declarative way to support transaction management.
 Once we annotate method with @Transactional annotation, the changes will be reflected in database after scope of method completes.
 In case of failure, transaction will get rolled back.

+## What is transaction?
+transaction manages the changes performed in one or more system. changes could be database or message broker or any other changes.
+The main goal of transaction is to maintain ACID properties to provide consistency and validity of data.

+## ACID Properties

 ## How transactional works internally ?
 Spring creates proxies or manipulate the byte code to manage creation,commit and rollback transaction.